Whangārei residents in low-lying areas close to rivers asked to self-evacuate

 The request was down to a high risk of tidal flooding when the waters reach their peak level at 1.56pm.

+Whangārei District Council said police and Fire and Emergency New Zealand (FENZ) staff will be door-knocking in low-lying areas near rivers to assist with the evacuation.

-“If you have nowhere safe to go, you can go to the Civil Defence Centre at McKay Stadium, 97 Western Hills Drive, Kensington.
+“If you have nowhere safe to go, you can go to the Civil Defence Centre at McKay Stadium, 97 Western Hills Drive, Kensington,” the council’s announcement said.

 Northlanders awoke to weather-driven havoc as Cyclone Gabrielle headed for land bringing with it relentless rains and lashings of strong winds reaching up to 140km/h in some places.